-Many female travelers who have been to Croatia report that they felt perfectly safe and wouldn't think twice about traveling there alone again.
+Many women who have traveled to Croatia say they felt perfectly safe and wouldn't hesitate to travel there alone again.

 For the most part, the usual travel safety precautions and commonsense apply.